marshjaja/Horiseon-Challenge-EdX-Week-1/README.md

 ## CONTRIBUTING
-We welcome contributions from the community! <br>
+<h3>We welcome contributions from the community!</h3>
 To contribute, follow these steps:

-Fork the repository. <br>
+1. Fork the repository. <br>
-Create a new branch: git checkout -b my-new-feature <br>
+2. Create a new branch: git checkout -b my-new-feature <br>
-Make your changes and commit them: git commit -am 'Add some feature'<br>
+3. Make your changes and commit them: git commit -am 'Add some feature'<br>
-Push the branch: git push origin my-new-feature <br>
+4. Push the branch: git push origin my-new-feature <br>
-Submit a pull request detailing your changes. <br>
+5. Submit a pull request detailing your changes. <br>
-For major changes, please open an issue first to discuss what you would like to change. <br>
+- For major changes, please open an issue first to discuss what you would like to change. <br>
-Please make sure to update tests as appropriate.
+- Please make sure to update tests as appropriate.

 ## LICENSE